Antipode + Anthropictures + Institute of Social Anthropology UNIBE + Center for Strategic Studies UJ + Pandistan

 LIVING WATER tells the story of power, exploitation and changing ecological circumstances in one of the most water-poor countries in the world.

-Variety - ‘Living Water’ Attempts to Raise the Bar on Environmental Documentaries (review, ENG)
+Variety - ‘Living Water’ Attempts to Raise the Bar on Environmental Documentaries (Will Tizard's review, ENG)

 dok.revue - The world is facing a crisis, writing scientific studies is not enough (interview, CZ)